 Financing and Fund Raising

 Since this project is intended as a community service for homeless people, we plan on approaching Marion County Commissioners to ask if some of the fees can be waved in the building process, to ask Mid-Willamette Valley Community Action Agency to help in grant writing and ARCHES for case management.
 We will evaluate attaching Section 8 Vouchers directly to the property.
 This means the Voucher stays with the property not with the person.
 This would help to subsidize the utilities.
 (Note: The property is in Marion County and so City of Salem funding is not available to us.)
-Since this is a community service project for the homeless, HHV would reach out to private sources

 Where building is a one time major expense, ongoing facility operation and maintenance is a yearly expense.
 ARCHES will create a list of clients within the given VI-SPADAT range (1-6) and then HHV will screen clients for a 30 day trial period.
 HHV along with ARCHES will develop custom programs around the needs of the individual to reduce the barriers to moving into traditional housing.
 UUCS and HHV will need to develop ongoing funding and volunteer resources to make this program work.

 HHV asks the UUCS Congregation and the UU BOD’s for approval to proceed with the investigation into this homeless project with the UUCS’s intent of building a five person residential/transitional community on the north parking lot.

 Current officers of the Habitat and Hope Village are President, Patty Davenport; Vice President, John Davenport; Secretary, Margarethe Gregg; and Treasurer: Larry Nasset.